Prof. Paul Smith BMBS FRACS (Ortho)

 Dr Rachel W. Li MD.
 PhD

-Dr Li obtained a Bachelor of Medicine from China Medical University in 1982 and worked as a surgeon and senior infectious diseases specialist at China Medical University.
+Dr Li worked as a surgeon and senior liver diseases specialist at China Medical University (CMU) from 1982 to 1996.
 She led a number of clinical trials in anti-viral and anti-inflammatory drugs and successfully transferred an intellectual property to pharmaceutical industry.

 Clinical Research Co-ordinator